JoshuaNehemia/CompSciNotesMD/Cybersecurity/01_Introduction_to_SOC.md

 ---

 ## Incident Response
+After an attack, take the following actions:
+- Marginalize the impact of an attack by identifying the point of entry.
+- Determine the scope of the attack.
+- Contain the threat and remediate the infected host.
+- Minimize the risk of re-infection.

 ### **Collecting Evidence & IT Forensics**
 - **Incident response teams** gather **artifacts** (evidence) from an attack.